iqlinuxadmin/hpc-toolset-tutorial/ondemand/README.md

 and you'll be redirected to a custom page.
 This page is completely defined by administrators.
 Administrators supplied every single panel on this page.
-The idea here being that administrators can supply content to their own OnDemand installation, thereby extending it's functionality by also supplying some documentation.
+The idea here being that administrators can supply content to their own OnDemand installation, thereby extending its functionality by also supplying some documentation.

 ![profile demo](imgs/profile_demo.gif)